Pumpkin Baked Oatmeal

 • Preheat the oven to 350 degrees F. Gently grease a loaf pan with coconut oil or line it with parchment paper.
 Set aside.

-• In a medium bowl, whisk together the milk, pumpkin puree, maple syrup, and vanilla extract.
+• Add the milk, pumpkin puree, maple syrup, and vanilla extract, and mix to combine.

-• Pour the oatmeal into the loaf pan.
+• Pour the oatmeal mixture into the loaf pan.
 Sprinkle the pecans and pumpkin seeds on top of the oats.
 Bake for 15 minutes.

 Notes